• Skip to main content

 (Note: this post contains affiliate links that may earn commission.)

-Playing with thin ice.
 My kids had great fun playing with thin ice.
 This idea was inspired by a visit to the local lake that wasn't quite frozen over.
 See how my boys explored a tray of thin ice that we made indoors.
 I'm a big proponent of free play and this was ended up being a great idea!
 They used rocks, toys vehicles, and sticks and it was surprisingly entertaining!

-Bring the snow inside.
-See how we brought the snow inside for a winter-y traffic jam.
+We brought the snow inside for a winter-y traffic jam.
 Playing with snow inside is a wonderful and sensory-filled way to pass the time.
 Place snow-filled trays on a large towel or tablecloth to protect floors from the inevitable melted snow.

-Create an indoor snow scape.
-Make Instant Snow!
-I realize this isn't exactly "natural," but my kids LOVED it, and it's an especially welcome activity when it is cold outside but there is NO SNOW, which frequently happens here in the Big Apple.
-Fill up a large, deep tray or tupperware bucket with the stuff, add a few toys and your kids are all set for an afternoon of pretend play.
+Make instant snow!
+I realize this isn't exactly "natural," but my kids LOVED it, and it's an especially welcome activity when it's cold outside but there is NO SNOW, which frequently happens here in the Big Apple.
+Fill up a large, deep tray or plastic bucket with the stuff, add a few toys and your kids are all set for an afternoon of pretend play.
 Later on you can repurpose the fake snow in mini winter terrariums like these.
 (Note: Do not put it down the drain!)

-MORE: 28 Winter Activities for Kids with free printable checklist!
+MORE: 28 Winter Activities for Kids with free printable checklist

-Show love to winged friends.
 Make bird feeders to hang out when it's not too chilly to open the door.
 We have four bird feeder recipes for you.
 Be sure to make some hot cocoa and pull a chair up to the windows for some indoor bird watching.

-Fill your home with sweet and spicy fragrance.
 Make pomanders with oranges and cloves.
-It doubles as excellent fine motor practice!
+It doubles as excellent fine motor practice, and your hands, as well as your home, will smell really nice afterward!

 Orange slices to dry as an indoor nature activity for kids in winter.

-Set up sensory stations.
 A super easy way to play with nature indoors is to set a nature sensory bin.
 If your unfamiliar with sensory bins, here are some great instructions to set up a simple nature bin.
 Alternatively, make a winter "calm down" sensory bottle for little ones.

 Regrow carrot scraps as an indoor nature activity in winter.

-Read!
 When you just want to relax and be cozy, read aloud to the kids.
 Here are some book lists to inspire you:

 • Picture books to inspire a love of nature